zipCoder933/Xbuilders-Legacy/to do.md

 * I still have issues with trees looking halved and slower performance in other areas

 # To Do

+## Occlusion culling is possible for p3d meshes!

 ## ~~fix issue where the edge of the chunk is invisible because the neighboring chunks havent been loaded yet~~
 ~~* Dont ever generate the mesh of a chunk unless it is surrounded by neighbors on all facing sides~~